provenance-io/provenance/docs/proto-docs.md

 <a name="provenance.exchange.v1.QueryGetMarketRequest"></a>

 ### QueryGetMarketRequest
-QueryGetMarketRequest is a request message for the QueryGetMarket endpoint.
+QueryGetMarketRequest is a request message for the GetMarket query.

 | Field | Type | Label | Description |